UBC-MDS/clevercloudr/README.md

 There are 4 functions in this package:

--   `CleverClean` A preprocessor to convert all the letters to lower case and remove punctuations.
+-   `CleverClean` A preprocessor to convert all the letters to lower case and remove punctuation.

--   `CleverLemStem` A preprocessor to conduct lemmatization and stemming on the text.
+-   `CleverStemmer` A preprocessor to stemming on the text.

 -   `CleverStopwords` A comprehensive list of English stopwords that allow adding more customized words.